klavins/ECEP520/week_5/README.md

     s.push_back('!');
 }
 ```
+The new `for` pattern uses the `:` operator.
+The sequential containers overload this operator to make this possible.
+If you define a new class, you can [overload this operator](https://stackoverflow.com/questions/8164567/how-to-make-my-custom-type-to-work-with-range-based-for-loops) for your new class as well.

 Because strings are made of characters, it is often helpful to know the methods that are availale for manipulating them.
 ```c++